ALERTS

 · Bill Tracker:

-o We are tracking 11 bills we provided comment on this legislative session as well as requesting support for volunteer incentives, our local community project, fuel tax relief, and all-risk mobilization.
+o We are now tracking 13 bills we provided comment on this legislative session as well as requesting support for volunteer incentives, our local community project, fuel tax relief, and all-risk mobilization in addition to other state asks for wildfire funding.

 Community Engagement and Events